mbalgi/exchange-rates-task1/README.md

 Instructions to run the application.
 - checkout the code and build the project.
-- open command prompt and run the command java -jar exahnge-rates-manoj.jar
+- open command prompt and run the command java -jar exchange-rates-task1-manoj.jar
 - open browser and access the call the API - http://localhost:8080/api/v1/AED/INR/1.0